nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

         // return "\"$etag\"";
     }

-This method is used to store new events to the calendar.
-One could return return an ETag of the calendar event as a string that contains double quotes as sketched in the comment.
+Checking for existence of events !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+The ``childExists`` method checks if a certain element is present in the calendar.

 .. code-block:: php